UCSF School of Dentistry

-We welcome students from a wide variety of backgrounds who wish to pursue a career in dentistry.
-If you have lived in a low-income community from an early age, experienced enduring family, societal or other hardship that significantly compromised your educational opportunities or are a member of an identified population that is determined to be medically underserved based on U.S. census data, we especially encourage you to apply.
+We welcome students from a wide variety of backgrounds who wish to pursue a career in dentistry and posses the drive and confidence needed to keep up with the fast pace and rigor of this program and dental school.
+If you have lived in a low-income community from an early age; experienced enduring family, societal, or other hardship that significantly compromised your educational opportunities; or are a member of an identified population that is determined to be medically underserved based on U.S. census data, we especially encourage you to apply.

 - You must be a U.S. citizen or permanent resident.